seanpmaxwell/jet-validators/README.md

 These require an initialization step which will return a validator function.

 ### `isInArray` <a name="is-in-array"></a>
-Does the argument strictly equal any item in the array.
 - isInArray
 - isOptionalInArray
 - isNullableInArray
 - isNullishInArray

+Does the argument strictly equal any item in the array:
 ```typescript
   const isInArrTest = isInArray(['1', '2', '3']);
   isInArrTest('1'); // => true
 ```

 ### `isInRange` <a name="is-in-range"></a>
-Will check if the argument (can be a `number-string` or a `number`) is in the provided range.
-The function will check if the argument is *greater-than* the first param and *less-than* the second param.
-If you wish to include the min or max value in the range (i.e. *greater-than-or-equal-to*) wrap it in square brackets.
-If you wish to leave off a min or max pass an empty array `[]`.
-If you want to check if the number is not between two numbers, use the bigger number for the first param and the lesser number for the second.
 - isInRange
 - isOptionalInRange
 - isNullableInRange